 As highlighted by the excerpts below, three Chinese studies have investigated fluoride’s effect on the fetal brain and each has found evidence of significant neurological damage, including neuronal degeneration and reduced levels of neurotransmitters such as norepinephrine.
 As noted by Yu (1996), “when norepinephrine levels drop the ability to maintain an appropriate state of activation in the central nervous system is weakened.”
 Studies of fluoride-treated animals have reported similar effects, including lower levels of norepinephrine.
 (Kaur 2009; Li 1994).

-It should also be noted that women who drink large quantities of tea will likely have similar blood fluoride levels as the women in these studies.
-Further, if a pregnant woman receives a fluoride gel treatment from the dentist, her blood fluoride levels can go extremely high for up to 15 hours, exceeding the reported short-term exposure levels that impair glucose metabolism and kidney function in human adults and sperm quality in rams.
+If a pregnant woman receives a fluoride gel treatment from the dentist, her blood fluoride levels can go extremely high for up to 15 hours, exceeding the reported short-term exposure levels that impair glucose metabolism and kidney function in human adults and sperm quality in rams.
 The potential ramifications of these fluoride spikes on the health of the fetus has not been considered in the literature to date.

 Research on fluoride’s effect on Fetal Brain: